Employer Information

 Apprenticeships combine practical training in a job with study.

-- get time for study related to your role (usually one day a week)
+• get time for study related to the role (usually one day a week)

 How Long It Lasts

 Apprenticeships must last for at least a year.
 They can last up to 5 years depending on the level the apprentice is studying.
-We anticipate that the IRRV Level 4 apprenticeship will take between 12 to 18 months to complete.
+The IRRV Level 4 apprenticeship will take between 12 to 18 months to complete.

 Levels of Apprenticeship